theguly/iris-doc-src/docs/operations/access_control/authentication.md

 ```

 #### Setting up LDAP for the first runtime of IRIS
-To set up LDAP without having run IRIS priorly, and as the app needs the accounts to be created first before using LDAP, one have to set the `IRIS_ADM_EMAIL` environment with the LDAP Email of the administrator user.
+To set up LDAP without having run IRIS priorly, and as the app needs the accounts to be created first before using LDAP, one has to set the `IRIS_ADM_EMAIL` environment with the LDAP Email of the administrator user.

 ```bash title="Example of LDAP configuration for first run"
 IRIS_AUTHENTICATION_TYPE=ldap